ryansolid/component-register-ko/README.md

 * React like syntax from the preprocessor (for non control flow bindings).
 * Update attr binding to default to JSON.stringify javascript objects
 * Reference cleanup functionality
+* Observable mapping observable fn
 * Explicit computed sync mechanism
 * Inject binding as alternative to named slots to inject templates
 * Use binding for creating and extending binding context
+* Ref binding to extract HTML element (to avoid necessity of custom bindings or spaghetti selectors)

 TODO: Write documentation